cgrossde/ember-cli-inplace-edit/README.md

 # Ember.js addon: Inplace edit

-ember-inplace-edit is a small addon to add inplace editing capabilities to your views.
+ember-cli-inplace-edit is a small addon to add inplace editing capabilities to your views.
 This is a fork and credits go to **Mike Szörnyi** for the [original implementation](https://github.com/mszoernyi/ember-inplace-edit).
 I just adapted it to an ember-cli addon which can be installed using npm.

 ## Installation

-`npm install ember-inplace-edit`
+`npm install ember-cli-inplace-edit`

 ## Usage